ST10188402/PowerPath/README.md

      - User height, weight, and other personal information.

 6. **Offline Database**
-   - Stores and displays personal data including:
+   - Stores and displays personal data using firebase offline including:
      - User height, weight, and all other information.

 7. **Notifications**